-Spend Over $175 To Receive Free Shipping, Use Code FREESHIP175 At Checkout. *Valid For USA Addresses Only
+Spend Over $175 To Receive Free Shipping, Use Code FREESHIP175 At Checkout.
+Valid on USA addresses ONLY!

 How to Decide What Prices to Charge in the Beauty Industry